marcusoftnet/marcusoftnet.github.io/_posts/2010-04-23-specification-by-example-missing-link.md

 #### Recommended watching and reading

-Read Gojkos book – [Bridging the communication gap](http://www.acceptancetesting.info/the-book/).
+Read Gojko's book – [Bridging the communication gap](http://www.acceptancetesting.info/the-book/).
 Stop reading whatever you reading now and start reading this.
 It was a eye-opener for me.

 Watch (~~anything you can get your hands on~~) this webcast by [Dan North.](http://www.infoq.com/presentations/bdd-dan-north) There are lots of great stuff in here on BDD and design.

 I’m reading [Agile Testing](http://www.agiletester.ca) right now.
-That has really showed me that testing is something that any agile person (developer, tester, business analysist etc.) should care about.
+That has really showed me that testing is something that any agile person (developer, tester, business analyst etc.) should care about.
 Or as Deming put it:

 > [“Quality is everyone's responsibility.”](http://thinkexist.com/quotes/w._edwards_deming/)